-The pre-medical studies designation (“pre-med designation”) is designed for undergraduate students who are interested in pursuing doctoral or advanced professional degrees in medicine such as MD, DO, DDS/DMD, PharmD, OD, DPM, DPT or DVM.
-Pre-medical designation status is not intended for students enrolled in QU’s entry-level professional track programs.
-Interested students may enroll in the pre-medical designation after the start of classes.
+The pre-medical studies designation (“designation”) is a university-wide academic track designed for undergraduate students interested in clinical doctorates such as MD, DO, PharmD, OD, DPM, DC, DPT or DVM.
+The designation is not designed or intended for students enrolled in Quinnipiac's entry-level clinical degree programs.

-The pre-med designation is not a stand-alone program and is completed in addition to the student’s undergraduate degree and major.
-Application to professional school may require coursework outside of a specific major.
-The pre-med designation allows students to enroll in and track completion of these core requirements.
-While the pre-med designation will cover the majority of standard prerequisite courses, requirements vary by program type and school.
-Students must check their intended programs in advance of the application process to determine whether additional coursework is required to apply.
+The pre-medical studies designation is not a stand-alone program and is completed along with an undergraduate degree and major.
+The designation allows students to track completion of courses commonly required by medical schools and other clinical doctorate programs.
+While the designation includes the most common requirements, prerequisites vary by program type and school.
+Students are responsible for checking doctoral programs of interest in advance of applying to determine whether additional coursework is required.

 Requirements

-To receive the pre-medical studies designation upon graduation, the following conditions are required:
+To receive the pre-medical studies designation upon graduation, these are the requirements:

-1. Cumulative GPA of 3.30 or above in required pre-med designation courses
+1. Required cumulative GPA of 3.3 or above in required Pre-Medical Studies coursework

-2. Minimum of 18 credits of pre-med designation coursework must be completed at Quinnipiac
+4. Minimum of 18 credit hours of designation coursework must be completed at Quinnipiac

-5. If coursework is completed elsewhere, it must be transferred in as QU credits and listed on the QU transcript.
+5. Courses completed elsewhere must be transferred to QU and listed on the QU transcript

-In addition to strong academic performance, pre-med designation students must actively pursue opportunities throughout their undergraduate years that help them gain knowledge about the healthcare field and their intended profession.
-A wide range of skills and competencies should be developed through experiences such as:
+In addition to strong academic performance, pre-medical students need to actively pursue experiences throughout college that help them gain in-depth knowledge about the healthcare field and their intended profession.
+A wide range of skills and competencies should be developed through:

-• extended exposure to healthcare (shadowing, clinical work, volunteering, etc.)
+• healthcare exposure (shadowing, volunteering, clinical work, etc.)

 • research outside of the curriculum

-Active participation in Pre-Health Advising Office educational workshops, advising and events is expected.
-Students should carefully review the AAMC's Core Competencies for Entering Medical Students and other pre-medical resources available through the Association of American Medical Colleges.
+Active participation in pre-med workshops, advising, and events is expected.
+Students should focus on developing the AAMC's Pre-Med Competencies for Entering Medical Students and utilize pre-medical resources available through the Association of American Medical Colleges.

 Transfer Students

-Students who transfer to Quinnipiac University and wish to receive the pre-medical studies designation must complete a minimum of 18 credits of the required designation coursework at QU.
-Grades received for pre-med designation courses taken at other universities may be utilized for transfer student GPA calculations to determine eligibility.
+Undergraduate students who transfer to Quinnipiac University and wish to pursue the pre-medical studies designation must complete a minimum of 18 credits of required designation coursework at QU.
+If needed, grades for required coursework taken at other universities may be utilized to determine academic eligibility upon graduation.

 Advanced Placement Credits